PREGNANCY TIPS: Gestational Diabetes is not the end of the world.

 2. Do your research.

 Be discerning about what websites you choose to visit, but make sure you do as much reading around the condition as you can.
-Knowledge is most certainly power and the more you know the better you will be able to understand your own body, its needs and how to meet them.
+Knowledge is most certainly power.
+The more you know the better you will be able to understand your own body, its needs and how to meet them.

 You can also get support here – Gestational Diabetes UK